/ Find Kendrick’s commercial work at Brinson + Banks /

-Kendrick worked full-time as an staff photographer for newspapers for over three years after receiving a journalism degree from the University of Georgia in 2005.
+Kendrick worked full-time as a staff photographer for newspapers for a couple of years after receiving a journalism degree from the University of Georgia in 2005.
 In 2007, she co-founded LUCEO Images, a six-person photographic cooperative.
-During her five years with LUCEO, she worked on multimedia and photographic projects both alone and as part of a team.
+During her five years with LUCEO, she worked on multimedia and photographic projects both alone and as part of a team, and she also shot assignment work for national and international magazines and newspapers, as well.
 Her duties outside of photography included managing press and social media, through which she amassed more than 6,300 fans on LUCEO’s Facebook page and more than 7,000 followers on Twitter.
 Kendrick has been recognized and interviewed by The New York Times Lens Blog, Photoshelter and ASMP Bulletin, among others, for her success in engaging the photographic community through social media.

 View and license images from Kendrick’s archive here.